Innovative Students Launch New Business

 26 March 2019

 To successfully grow a business, you need to embrace innovation.
-Jack Fannon and Piotr Kurzepa, two third year School of Entrepreneurship students, have done exactly that.
+Jack Fannon and Piotr Kurzepa, two third year Cornwall Business School students, have done exactly that.

 Their newly launched B2B business, GenHive, combines the latest technology with human ingenuity to generate leads on LinkedIn for businesses to grow their client base and sales.